Getting Started With Governor Limits in Salesforce (Updated 2024)

 Mentioning other tips for overcoming the limits, if you’re planning to work with over 50k records, it is wise to make use of Batch Apex.
 Plus, it is considered good practice to bulkify code and avoid SOQL queries and the use of DML statements within a loop (collections or streamlining queries are better choices for this).

 The above-stated practices will make your code scalable and reusable without violating SF governor limits.
-Contact to fix your application with versatile code which doesn't hit the limits imposed by Salesforce.
+Contact our certified consultants to fix your application with versatile code which doesn't hit the limits imposed by Salesforce.

 Final Thoughts